- Show All

 Seret Scott, Bill Gunn, Duane Jones, Billie Allen, Gary Boiling

-Losing Ground by Kathleen Collins, one of the first African-American women to direct a feature film, will be a revelation to audiences denied the opportunity to see it on its completion in 1982.
+Losing Ground by writer, filmmaker and civil rights activist Kathleen Collins – one of the first African-American women to direct a feature film – will be a revelation to audiences denied the opportunity to see it on its completion in 1982.

-Sarah (Seret Scott) is a philosophy professor spending her summer leave researching ecstatic experience; while her husband Victor (Bill Gunn, director of Ganja and Hess), an abstract painter, finds himself on the verge of a career breakthrough.
-He suggests they break out of the city, taking a summer house in upstate New York.
+It’s a beautiful, thoughtful picture of romance at the crossroads of a New York summer.
+Philosophy professor Sarah (Seret Scott) is spending her summer leave researching ecstatic experience; while her husband Victor (Bill Gunn, director of Ganja and Hess), an abstract painter, finds himself on the verge of a career breakthrough.
+He suggests they get out of the city, taking a summer house in upstate New York.

 Often hilarious, the film follows its characters as they battle for ideals – artistic, political, racial – while unable to fully escape the everyday.
 Had Kathleen Collins not died at the age of forty-six in 1988, it’s easy to imagine her playing a major role in the growing black independent scene of the era; Losing Ground seems to be in direct dialogue with Spike Lee’s She’s Gotta Have It, for example.
 Inspired by Eric Rohmer (particularly The Green Ray), it’s both specifically about black middle-class existence but more broadly, an exhilarating and light-on-its-feet study of the way that art and life are in continuous dialogue and conflict.